 The Chest fellowship provides experience in all aspects of thoracic radiology including interpretation of plain films, cross-sectional imaging including all thoracic CT and MRI.
 Experience in PET CT imaging will also be acquired.
 All thoracic interventional procedures are also performed by the thoracic division including pleural, mediastinal, lung and chest wall biopsies as well as diagnostic pleural taps.
 The fellow will also be given two months of elective in cardiovascular imaging.
 The division works closely with both pulmonary medicine and thoracic surgery in planning patient care.
 To this end, fellows are expected to present the cases for our three interdisciplinary conferences, two of which are weekly and one of which is monthly.
 All fellows are expected to participate in research and are given one academic day per week starting two months after the start of the fellowship.
 Fellows are also expected to participate in education of residents and medical students and to participate in Resident lectures.

 Brigham and Women's Hospital (BWH, "The Brigham") is the second largest teaching affiliate of Harvard Medical School and is the largest hospital in the Longwood Medical and Academic Area in Boston, Massachusetts, US.
 With Massachusetts General Hospital, it is one of the two founding members Mass General Brigham, the largest healthcare provider in Massachusetts.
 Brigham and Women's Hospital conducts the second largest hospital-based research program in the world, with an annual research budget of more than $630 million.
 In 2013 the BWH Biomedical Research Institute (BRI) received $630 million in research support from all sources.
-For over a decade, it has been one of the two hospitals receiving the most National Institutes of Health (NIH) funding among independent hospitals in the United States.
+For over a decade, it has been one of the three hospitals receiving the most National Institutes of Health (NIH) funding among independent hospitals in the United States.
 It employs over 3,300 researchers.
 Pioneering milestones include the world's first successful heart valve operation and the world's first solid organ transplant.

 We are a high-volume division, interpreting close to 30,000 chest CTs and 250 MRIs per year.
 The Brigham and Women’s Hospital is a referral center for a number of thoracic diseases, and so we provide care for patients with a wide variety of conditions.
 In particular, BWH has a dedicated center for lymphangioleiomyomatosis; a large heart and lung transplant program (over 75 lung and 22 heart transplants were performed in the last year); a large oncology referral base from the Dana-Farber Cancer Institute, including more than 275 allogeneic stem cell transplants performed per year.
 Our Thoracic Surgery program is one of the largest in the country and performs a wide variety of surgical procedures for lung cancer and esophageal cancer per year.
 In addition, the group is a referral center for mesothelioma, and performs many pleurectomies and pneumonectomies.